OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-fundamentals.md

 ### Visual Studio

 Visual Studio can be used to create Office Add-ins for Excel, Word, PowerPoint, or Outlook.
-An Office Add-in project gets created as part of a Visual Studio solution, which means you can use Visual Studio features like selecting **Start** or choosing **F5** to automatically run your add-in locally on IIS.
-Office Add-in projects that you create with Visual Studio use HTML, CSS, and JavaScript.
-Visual Studio can create Office Add-ins for any of the following:
+An Office Add-in project gets created as part of a Visual Studio solution and uses HTML, CSS, and JavaScript.

-- Excel
-- Outlook
-- PowerPoint
-- Word

-Visual Studio creates the project using HTML, CSS, and JavaScript.
 The [5-minute quick start](../index.md) for each of these four applications contains step-by-step instructions that describe how to create an Office Add-in using Visual Studio.

 [!include[Yeoman vs Visual Studio comparision](../includes/yeoman-generator-recommendation.md)]